focus-editor/focus/LOG.md

 # TODO
-- Reload from disk
-    - When a file is changed elsewhere, if the buffer is not modified, update it with the opportunity to undo (remove all cursors because they may end up in weird places)
-    - If a buffer is unsaved and is modified elsewhere, mark it as modified on disk
-    - If a buffer is deleted, mark it as deleted
-    - Don't rescan project dirs on every file change (only on additions/deletions)
+- Rescan buffers in a changed directory
+    - Check modification time on the file and compare it with the modification time in the buffer

 - Strip trailing whitespace on save

 - If a buffer is modified on disk, ask for confirmation before saving